 Typically, the certification body will do yearly surveillance of your management system for the first three years after your certification is issued.
 This way, you will be sure that everything is working the way that you wanted and your QMS still meets the ISO 9001 requirements.

-As a leading provider of consultancy services we cover a wide range of disciplines including safety compliance, quality compliance and environmental compliance across high-risk industries.
+As a leading provider of consultancy services we cover a wide range of disciplines including quality compliance, safety compliance and environmental compliance across high-risk industries.

-We work with high risk industries including construction, manufacturing, aviation, professional services, healthcare, and transport.
+ISO 9001/Quality Management System is applicable to all industries and areas; the key ones we work with includes high risk industries such as construction, manufacturing, aviation, professional services, healthcare, and transport.

 Management Systems alone won’t add any value to your business or your staff.
 Although, if a Management System is designed to fit into the existing operations of the business, and with input from the expected staff who will be using the system, then you will start seeing improvement.